 PHOTO PHILOSOPHY: Most of the time will be spent on birds coming to feeders and in areas near the feeders, with some time also spent in blinds.
 The rest of the time will be spent targeting birds along roads or short tracks/trails.
 This tour is all about getting nice photos of birds, and not about seeing large numbers of species.
 If you are a casual photographer and don’t want to miss seeing the harder forest species, you may enjoy one of our other Costa Rica tours more.

-GEAR: A 500mm or 600mm is the best option for smaller birds, but a 300mm with 1.4x and 2x teleconverters also usually does a great job.
+GEAR: A 500mm or 600mm is the best option for smaller birds and closeups, but a 300mm with 1.4x and 2x teleconverters also usually does a great job on this tour.
 A 500 or 600 may be overkill for some larger species, so a shorter prime lens or high-quality zoom is also very useful.
-Macro photography with frogs and other wildlife is possible at Laguna del Lagarto where a good macro lens and flash (a ring flash or off-camera flash is best) would be helpful.
-A smaller lens can be nice for scenery shots in the mountains.
-A flash (where permitted) is also useful since light can be quite low early in the morning and inside forest.
+A tripod is necessary if you wish to engage in multiflash hummingbird photography, and is also very helpful while waiting around for birds to come in to feeders.

 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Tourist visas are currently not required for citizens of the US, Canada, UK, Australia, New Zealand, South Africa, and all EU countries.
 Visas are currently only required of nationalities mainly in Asia, Africa, Eastern Europe, and the Middle East.
 Travel requirements are subject to change; if you are unsure, please check with the nearest embassy or consulate, or ask our office staff for help.